ralphlange/procServ/README.md

 as the configure step.

-The executable is also available for download on SourceForge.
+The executable is also available for download on GitHub/SourceForge.

 ## Using procServ